 Minimalist Nurseries: The Don’ts

 Your little one won’t be in a crib forever.
-In fact, he may not spend much time in it at all.
+He or she may not spend much time in it at all.
 Many babies bunk in with mom and dad for the first six months to a year, rarely seeing the nursery.
-Even if your baby does spend time in his crib, he’ll be trading up in no time.
+Even if your baby does spend time in his or her crib, he or she will be trading up in no time.
 Why invest hundreds of dollars in a piece of furniture you’ll only need for a year or two?

 Feel free to give your nursery a personal touch with art and accessories, but be careful not to overdo it.
 Remember, less is more.

 Try to avoid dustables and other purely decorative items that tend to clutter surfaces.
-Instead, look for toys that double as décor, like a colorful wooden abacus or a beautiful set of hand-carved stacking rings, and strive to choose useful accessories that combine form with function.
+Instead, look for toys that double as decor such as a colorful wooden abacus or a beautiful set of hand-carved stacking rings, and strive to choose useful accessories that combine form with function.

 A nursery should be dark and cool.
 While there’s nothing wrong with keeping your window treatments simple, you want to make sure they’re getting the job done.

 A warm and toasty nursery is not just uncomfortable—it’s dangerous.
 Installing double-lined, UV-blocking drapes or a set of heavy blinds can help your little one beat the heat during afternoon naps.
-You can also purchase UV-blocking window film, which reflect the sun’s heat and can be applied directly to the window glass.
+You can also purchase a UV-blocking window film, which reflects the sun’s heat and can be applied directly to the window glass.

 Minimalist Nurseries: The Dos

-According to the American Association of Pediatrics, a thin waterproof mattress cover and fitted crib sheet is all your baby needs to be safe and comfortable in their crib.
+According to the American Association of Pediatrics, a thin waterproof mattress cover and fitted crib sheet are all your baby needs to be safe and comfortable in their crib.

-Bumpers, blankets and other crib accessories, like sleep positioners or wedges, can be dangerous—even deadly, dramatically increasing your little one’s risk of SIDS.
-Even so-called “SIDS safe” products, like mesh bumper pads and individual slat covers, present unknown risks and are best left out of the crib.
+Bumpers, blankets, and other crib accessories, such as sleep positioners or wedges, can be dangerous—even deadly, dramatically increasing your little one’s risk of SIDS.
+Even so-called “SIDS-safe” products, such as mesh bumper pads and individual slat covers, present unknown risks and are best left out of the crib.

 If you are concerned about your baby’s warmth and comfort, purchase one or two wearable blankets.
 These comfy sleep sacks envelope baby’s legs like a cozy, little sleeping bag.
 The top remains securely fastened around the torso, eliminating the risk of smothering associated with loose swaddling and traditional blankets.

-Once your little one is old enough to sleep safely alone, simply pop his crib mattress on the ground.
-Install a baby gate at the door, and you can rest easy, knowing your baby is safe in his bedroom.
+Once your little one is old enough to sleep safely alone, simply pop his or her crib mattress on the ground.
+Install a baby gate at the door, and you can rest easy, knowing your baby is safe in his or her bedroom.

 When it comes to choosing the perfect nursery chair, comfort is everything.
-Clean lines and simple aesthetics are all well and good, but if you’re going to stay up half the night rocking a fussy baby, you’re going to want to be in a comfortable chair - A REALLY comfortable chair.
+Clean lines and simple aesthetics are all well and good, but if you’re going to stay up half the night rocking a fussy baby, you’re going to want to be in a comfortable chair—a comfortable chair.

 In a minimalist nursery, everything should have a purpose—or two!
-When choosing furniture, opt for duel-use items, such as a dresser/changing table or seating that doubles as storage.
+When choosing furniture, opt for dual-use items, such as a dresser/changing table or seating that doubles as storage.

-Flexible features, like castor wheels or a fold-and-stow design, are also a plus, allowing you to do more with less.
+Flexible features, such as castor wheels or a fold-and-stow design, are also a plus, allowing you to do more with less.
 For instance, you may not need a bassinet for the bedroom if you can easily transport your baby’s crib from one room to another.

 Instead of filling shelves and baskets with a ton of toys and books, try starting a toy and book rotation.
-Organize your child’s favorite playthings into several themed stations, and change the selection on a regular basis so that there is always something new and exciting to play with.
+Organize your child’s favorite playthings into several themed stations, and change the selection regularly so that there is always something new and exciting to play with.
 Install low, sturdy shelves that double as play surfaces, and use book rails to display books where your toddler can see them.
 If you have the space, invest in a few large toys that encourage imaginative play, such as a teepee or toy kitchen.
-They may be a little costly, but they’ll offer hours of mess-free entertainment!
+They may be a little costly, but they’ll offer hours of mess-free entertainment.

-Your nursery may be simple, but that doesn’t mean it can’t be beautiful!
-Be sure to incorporate lots or rich, natural textures, and don’t be afraid to add a splash of color!
+Your nursery may be simple, but that doesn’t mean it can’t be beautiful.
+Be sure to incorporate lots of rich, natural textures, and don’t be afraid to add a splash of color.